Convert Vinyl Records to CD

 The number of recordings that ceased to exist with the declining popularity of vinyl is huge.
 For some audiophiles, this presents a very real problem; because of the inherently fragile form of vinyl records, as well as the slight degeneration of sound quality that comes with every listen, not to mention the fact that many simply can not be replaced, owners of these relics often leave them unplayed for years at a time, collecting dust, and relying on nostalgia to fill the void.

 But just as the compact disc was largely responsible for the demise of vinyl, it is this same medium that can help resurrect and preserve these analog veterans from deterioration and obscurity.
-Let's look at several techniques for copying vinyl records to CD format.
+And for some, MP3 files may be even more convenient, since they allow for completely digital music collections that can be enjoyed on a computer, portable music player, smartphone or tablet.
+Let's look at several techniques for copying vinyl records to digital format.

 All-in-One Solutions

-There are a few all-in-one or combination systems that make it relatively easy to transfer your vinyl recordings to compact disc.
-DAK's LP to CD System (US$69.90) is a complete package of hardware and software that will copy your treasured vinyl records to digital CD or MP3 format.
+There are a few all-in-one or combination systems that make it relatively easy to transfer your vinyl recordings to compact disc or MP3 format.
+DAK's LP to CD System (US$69.90) is a complete package of hardware and software that will copy your treasured vinyl records to CD discs or MP3 files.
 It includes a Preamp Mixer, RCA to stereo cable, and software to help you optimize the audio, then burn the CD.
 The DAK software will remove scratches, hum, hiss and pops, and more importantly, it automatically separates the audio stream into separate tracks.
 If you need a high-quality turntable, you can add that for $169 extra.

-The Teac LP-R450 Turntable with Cassette and CD Recorder (about US$250) is a simple all-in-one unit that lets you record both vinyl and cassettes to CD.
+The Teac LP-R660USB-PB Turntable and CD Recorder (about US$350) is a simple all-in-one unit that lets you record both vinyl and cassettes to CD.
 There's no need to connect it to your computer, and no software to install.
 Just pop in a CD, hit the Record button, and your record or cassette will be transferred to the CD while it plays.
+This model also has a USB output so you can transfer music files to your computer.

 Roll Your Own: Required Audio Components

-Chances are, though, you already have the necessary hardware to breathe new life into your old records.
-Nearly every household has a computer with a writable CD drive (CD burner) that will accept CD-R (record-once) or CD-RW (rewritable) media.
+Convert vinyl to cd - turntable Chances are, though, you already have the necessary hardware to breathe new life into your old records.
+Most computers have a writable CD drive (CD burner) that will accept CD-R (record-once) or CD-RW (rewritable) media.
 If you don't have a CD burner, external CD-R/RW drives that connect with USB cables are readily available, priced at US$30 and up.

 Your stereo receiver should include a pair of main or auxiliary outputs, which need to be connected to your computer via either a stereo RCA or RCA to 1/8-inch cable, depending upon the inputs of your computer's audio card.